A crime that involves force, fraud or coercion to compel someone to engage in labor or commercial sex.

 SHARE your knowledge of human trafficking–talk with your friends, family and classmates about the issues and how they can become involved in raising awareness and supporting victims.

-LEARN more about legislation proposed in Pennsylvania that can help victims and ask your legislator to support the following bills: SB338, HB235 and HB2016.
+LEARN more about legislation proposed in Pennsylvania that can help victims and ask your legislator to support the bills.
 Find your Pennsylvania state legislator here.
 The Polaris Project provides information about policy advocacy in the United States.
 Women Graduates USA raises awareness about trafficking of women and girls worldwide.

 What can I do to help prevent trafficking on a global scale?